 In the generation of digital natives, kids and teens now begin building their digital footprint from a young age.
-Your digital footprint is a trail of all your online activity; any Tweet, Instagram post or status update can impact it.
+Your digital footprint is a trail of all your online activity and any Tweet, Instagram post or status update can impact it.
 Although many kids and teens probably do not realize it, their online activities are also shaping their future success.
-An online reputation can be associated with your name for many years, and can have significant impact–positive or negative–on your life.
-With proper awareness, and some good examples, parents can help their kids take steps to better manage their digital footprint and start building a positive online reputation.
+Your online reputation can be associated with your name for many years, and can have a significant impact–positive or negative–on your life.
+With proper awareness, parents can help their kids take steps to better manage their digital footprint and start building a positive online reputation.

 What makes up your online reputation?